 In the past 12 months alone, the Student Assistance program provided Urgent Care needs and Sports Physicals to 135 students – a year over year increase of 109 students.

-Foundation programs such as these would not be successful without the help of the Care Management Team.
+Foundation programs such as these would not be successful without the help of donors, volunteers, and the many Hospital team members that care for our community every day.
 This past year has been extremely challenging with the ongoing pandemic, but with your support we have been able to positively impact patients across the care continuum.

 We are looking forward to the next 12 months to continue our mission of improving the health and wellness of Liberty Hospital patients and community.